UNM-SSL/unm-ssl.github.io/team/index.md

 ## Join

-#### Post Dogtoral Researcher
+#### Post Doctoral Researcher

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-- 3+ (dog) years experience managing bone portfolios
-- Strong desire to learn tricks and go on walkies
-- Aptitude to sit and stay
+The SSL is currently searching for a postdoctoral fellow to mentor on leading research at our DOE-funded Center for Understandable, Performant Exascale Communication Systems.
+The specific research topics the postdoc will work on depend on the candidate’s background, but will generally be in the area of:
+  1. Designing system software (both communication and runtime) for coupling multiple scientific codes together
+  1. Developing new and optimizing existing communication primitives for DOE production codes, and/or
+  1. Designing and implementing new benchmarks that are actually representative of the communication challenges faced by production codes.

+The postdoc will work closely with Prof. Bridges, other SSL members, and our collaborators at other institutions, including our many national lab collaborators.
+The fellowship also includes a paid 10-week residency at an NNSA national laboratory.

-{% include link.html type="external" link="https://google.com/" text="Apply Now" icon="" style="button" %}
+{% include link.html type="external" link="https://unm.csod.com/ux/ats/careersite/18/home/requisition/21893?c=unm" text="Apply Now" icon="" style="button" %}
 {:.center}

 {% include section.html %}